resplab/cumulcalib/cran-comments.md

 quotes: "Title")

 Response: Description field is now updated, with the publication added.
-NOTE: the publication is in production.
-The doi is valid but will be made available once the paper is published.

 Comment: Please write TRUE and FALSE instead of T and F. Please don't use "T" or "F" as vector names.